Perfect Draft Series: Drafting 6th in a 12-Team PPR League

 Round 4, Pick 7, 43rd Overall - Eric Decker, WR, Jets

 I didn’t plan to go crazy with receivers early in the draft, but I guess I can’t help it if I wanted to.
-Draft Analyzer’s choice here was Danny Woodhead, but no running back is expected to regress more in the touchdown column this year and the fourth round is just a touch too expensive for me to buy Woody.
+Draft Hero’s choice here was Danny Woodhead, but no running back is expected to regress more in the touchdown column this year and the fourth round is just a touch too expensive for me to buy Woody.

 With Decker, I get arguably the most consistent wide receiver in the game (and easily the best jawline).
 Decker gained 80 yards or scored a touchdown in every game last season, led the league in red zone targets, and only Dez Bryant has converted a higher percentage of his career red zone targets into scores (minimum 40 targets).
 By rostering Decker, I have the potential to start four top-15 wide receivers every week, and fantasy football is a race to win the flex.